ANZAzureDevs/Build2022Top10ForDevs/README.md

 # Microsoft Build 2022 Top 10 Things For ANZ Developers

 Content for the "Top 10 Things for ANZ Developers" event covering Microsoft Build 2022.

-Check back later for videos and presentations related to these topics.
+The links for the [demo videos](./DemosVideos/readme.md) and the [presentations](./Presentations/readme.md) are now available.
+We'll add the recordings of the sessions being delivered once they are available.

 ## Scale cloud-native apps and accelerate app modernisation